 Maya Ciarrocchi is a New York City based interdisciplinary artist working in a number of modalities including drawing, printmaking, video, performance and social practice.
 Through personal narrative, storytelling and embodied mapmaking her projects excavate disappeared histories as in Site: Yizkor, where architectural renderings of destroyed buildings, maps of vanished places, historical Yizkor books and audience contributed writings become sources for exploring the physical and emotional documentation of loss.

 Her work has been exhibited in New York at: Abrons Arts Center, Anthology Film Archives, The Bronx Museum of the Arts, The Chocolate Factory, Kinescope Gallery, Microscope Gallery, New York Live Arts, and at Artisphere, (VA), Hammer Museum (CA), Borderlines Film Festival (UK), Moving Pictures Festival (CAN).
-Ciarrocchi has received residencies and fellowships from the Bronx Museum of the Arts (AIM), Lower Manhattan Cultural Council (Swing Space), MacDowell Colony, Millay Colony, New York Artists
+Ciarrocchi has received residencies and fellowships from the Bronx Museum of the Arts (AIM), Lower Manhattan Cultural Council (Swing Space), MacDowell, Millay Colony, New York Artists

-Equity, UCross Foundation and Wave Hill (Winter Workspace).
+Equity, UCross and Wave Hill (Winter Workspace).
 She received a Foundation for Contemporary Arts Emergency Grant, a Film/Video Grant from The Jerome Foundation and funding from The Puffin Foundation.
-In addition to her individual studio practice, Ciarrocchi has created award winning projection design for dance and theater including the TONY award winning Broadway musical The Band's Visit.
+In addition to her studio practice, Ciarrocchi has created award winning projection design for dance and theater including the TONY award winning Broadway musical The Band's Visit.
 Ciarrocchi was recently a LABA Fellow in the New York-based Laboratory for Jewish Culture and is a recipient of

 the 2020 BRIO Award from the Bronx Council on the Arts.